Buffalo Bills vs. New England Patriots NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 Over/under insights

-- Buffalo's games this season have gone over 44 points nine of 17 times.
+- Buffalo and its opponents have combined to score more than 44 points in nine of 17 games this season.

+- New England and its opponents have combined to score more than 44 points in 10 of 17 games this season.

-- Saturday's over/under is 11.6 points lower than the two team's combined 55.6 points per game average.
+- Saturday's total is 11.6 points lower than the two team's combined 55.6 points per game average.

-- This contest's over/under is 9.2 points above the 34.8 these two squads combine to allow per game this season.
+- This contest's total is 9.2 points more than the 34.8 these two squads combine to surrender per game this season.

-- The average total in Bills games this season is 47.4, 3.4 points more than Saturday's over/under of 44.
+- The 44-point over/under for this game is 0.1 points below the 44.1 points per game average total in Patriots games this season.

-- In 2021, games involving the Patriots have averaged a total of 44.1 points, 0.1 more than the set over/under in this contest.

 Bills stats and trends

-- In Buffalo's 17 games this season, it has nine wins against the spread.

-- This season, the Bills have an ATS record of 6-4-2 in their 12 games as a favorite of 4 points or more.
+- The Bills have an against the spread record of 6-4-2 in their 12 games as a favorite of 4.5 points or more so far this season.

-- Buffalo's games this year have hit the over eight times in 17 opportunities (47.1%).
+- Buffalo's games this year have hit the over on eight of 17 set point totals (47.1%).

-- This year, the Bills have 22 turnovers, eight fewer than the Patriots have takeaways (30).
+- The Bills have turned the ball over 22 times this season, eight fewer than the Patriots have forced (30).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Patriots.